State Working To Break Barriers For People Struggling To Access Coronavirus Vaccine

 PITTSBURGH (KDKA) – Equity is a huge conversation when it comes to vaccine distribution.

-“We need partners in order to reach Pennsylvanians where they are,” said Pennsylvania Department of Human Services Secretary Teresa Miller.READ MORE: Pennsylvania Bill To Ban Transgender Girls From Women's Sports Creates Controversy
+“We need partners in order to reach Pennsylvanians where they are,” said Pennsylvania Department of Human Services Secretary Teresa Miller.READ MORE: Pittsburgh City Council Votes Amend Eviction Moratorium

 The state is working with different organizations to open the availability and access to the shot.